 \section{Conclusions}

 We have shown that a population of massive Pop-II stars can consistently reproduce the observationally derived \ion{He}{II} ionizing flux and the observed \li{C}{IV}{1550} line luminosity in the dwarf galaxy I~Zw~18.
-The source of the emission bump is a small number of \textit{chemically-homogeneously evolved} WO~stars: these, combined with the rest of the hot O~star population ({both from normal evolution and chemically-homogeneous evolution, the latter} dubbed `TWUIN' in \citetalias{Szecsi:2015} and \citetalias{Kubatova:2019} in order to raise attention to their predicted low wind-opacity and thus the lack of emission features) explain the high photoionization.
+The source of the emission bump is a small number of \textit{chemically homogeneously evolved} WO~stars: these, combined with the rest of the hot O~star population ({both from normal evolution and CHE, the latter} dubbed `TWUIN' in \citetalias{Szecsi:2015} and \citetalias{Kubatova:2019} in order to raise attention to their predicted low wind-opacity and thus the lack of emission features) explain the high photoionization.
 The evolutionary and atmospheric models were created with the measured composition of the gas in I~Zw~18, thereby making our results self-consistent.
 Additionally, we carefully evaluated the literature and showed that neither the existing UV spectra nor the optical spectra are able to contradict our scenario.

-When performing population and spectral synthesis, we assumed a normal Salpeter mass function {up to 120~M$_{\odot}$} and a rather small fraction (10\%) of single stars rotating fast enough for chemically-homogeneous evolution. {This makes our result quite robust, as it means that the same conclusions would be drawn by a binary-population study too, as long as 10\% of the systems evolve chemically homogeneously}.
-Varying assumptions about the star-formation history, {the best match predicts $\sim$\,twenty WO stars of mass around 25~M$_{\odot}$ and two of 50~M$_{\odot}$} to account for the observations, {inlcuding the spectral hardness}.
+When performing population and spectral synthesis, we assumed a normal Salpeter mass function {up to 120~M$_{\odot}$} and a rather small fraction (10\%) of single stars rotating fast enough for CHE. {This makes our result quite robust, as it means that the same conclusions would be drawn by a binary-population study too, as long as 10\% of the systems evolve chemically homogeneously}.
+By varying our assumptions about the star formation history, {the best match we found predicts $\sim$\,20 WO stars that have a mass of around 25~M$_{\odot}$ and two of 50~M$_{\odot}$} to account for the observations, {including the spectral hardness}.

-Furthermore, we have established a new sequence of evolutionary phases, typical for chemically-homogeneously evolving stars at Z=0.0002: O $\rightarrow$ WN $\rightarrow$ WO.
-The WC~phase, if arises at all between WN and WO, lasts no longer than $\sim$1\% of the total lifetime. {While we have based this study on single stars, we expect the same sequence for binaries in the chemically-homogeneously evolving channel \citep{Hainich:2018}.}
+Furthermore, we have established a new sequence of evolutionary phases, typical for chemically homogeneously evolving stars at Z=0.0002: O $\rightarrow$ WN $\rightarrow$ WO.
+The WC~phase, if it arises at all between WN and WO, lasts no longer than $\sim$1\% of the total lifetime. {While we have based this study on single stars, we expect the same sequence for binaries in the chemically homogeneously evolving channel \citep{Hainich:2018}.}